PManaras/documentation/en/integration/wordpress.md

 ## Plugin Installation and Configuration

 1. If the Plugin has already been released to the WordPress Plugin Store you can simply install it from there.
 Otherwise you will probably have received a zipped File containing the Plugin.
 Navigate to the Admin Dashboard of your Wordpress Site and go to __Plugins -> Install -> Upload Plugin__ and upload the zipped File you have received.
 1. After the Installation is complete you can Activate the Plugin.
 You should now see a new Menu Item in the Sidebar on the left called __XignIn Settings__.
 If you navigate to this Page you will be presented with a File Upload Form where you will need to upload the Config JSON File you can download from your Service Page at the XignIn-Manager.
+(For instructions how to create a organization and service see [Organization and Services](../orga-services))
 1. Once you have Uploaded your Config File the Settings Page should refresh and show you all Plugin Settings you are able to configure.

 ### Plugin Settings